kasperrt/wiretyped/README.md

 GET requests can use an in-memory cache.

 - Per-call: `client.get('/users', params, { cacheRequest: true, cacheTimeToLive: 60_000 })`
-- Global defaults: `new RequestClient({ ..., cacheOpts: { cacheRequest: true, cacheTimeToLive: 60_000 } })`
+- Global cache defaults (applied when `cacheRequest` is true): `new RequestClient({ ..., cacheOpts: { ttl: 60_000, cleanupInterval: 30_000 } })`

 Cache keys are derived from the constructed URL.
-When `cacheRequest` is enabled, cached data is returned until the TTL expires.
+When `cacheRequest` is enabled, cached data is returned until the TTL expires (per-call TTL wins; otherwise the cache client's `ttl` is used).

 ## Retries

 Configure retries via `retry` on request options (or globally in the client constructor).
 Default retriable codes: 408, 429, 500–504.
+Be careful enabling retries on non-idempotent verbs (POST/PATCH/PUT/DELETE) to avoid duplicate side effects.

 - Number only: `retry: 3` (just a limit)
 - Custom object: